CADSGmbH/psimpl/README.txt

 --------------------------------------------------------------------------------
 28-09-2010 - Initial version
-23-10-2010 - Changed license from CPOL to MPL
+23-10-2010 - Changed license from CPOL to MPL 26-10-2010 - Clarified input (type) requirements, and changed the
+             behavior of the algorithms under invalid input.
 --------------------------------------------------------------------------------
 'psimpl' is licensed under the Mozilla Public License Version 1.1 (MPL), see the accompanying LICENSE.txt file.
 Alternatively a copy of this license may be